What is this medication

 It treats notoriously difficult-to-manage pain syndromes in the United States:

-- Fibromyalgia: Lyrica was the very first drug ever approved by the FDA specifically to treat fibromyalgia, actively reducing the widespread hyper-sensitivity to pain characteristic of the disease.
+- Fibromyalgia: Lyrica was the very first drug ever approved by the FDA specifically to treat fibromyalgia symptoms, actively reducing the widespread hyper-sensitivity to pain characteristic of the disease.

 - Postherpetic Neuralgia: Utilized to manage the agonizing nerve pain that persists long after a shingles (Herpes Zoster) outbreak clears.